practicalli/clojure/clojure-made-simple-migrating-content.md

 # Using the clojure inspector

-Clojure uses parenthasis (()) through out its syntax as they represent the data structure of the language itself.
+Clojure uses parenthesis (()) through out its syntax as they represent the data structure of the language itself.
 You can see this data structure clearly by using the Clojure Inspector.

-The Clojoure inspector is a very simple Swing gui that you call from within clojure.
+The Clojure inspector is a very simple Swing gui that you call from within clojure.
 Start up the REPL, if using Leiningen you can use lein repl

 At the repl prompt, load the clojure inspector into the namespace user=> (use 'clojure.inspector)